FAQ

 • National Program - top tier players will compete in the ECNL (Boys) and Girls Academy (Girls) leagues and attend national or regional tournaments/showcases.

-Regional Program - second tier players will compete in the ECNL-Regional League (Boys), Girls Academy Aspire (Girls)* and the “New Comp” (Boys & Girls) leagues and will attend local and regional events.
+Regional Program - second tier boys will compete in the ECNL-Regional League and third tier boys will compete in the National 1 League.
+Second tier girls will compete in the National 1 League.
+All teams at this level will attend local and regional events.

-State Program - third tier players will compete in the Central Development League (Boys & Girls) and will compete in local and regional events.
+State Program - third tier girls and fourth tier boys will compete in the Central Development League and will compete in local and regional events.
+Teams at this level will be localized.

-The Club Development League (CDL) is a competitive state-wide player development soccer league for 13U through 19U players.
-The CDL is fully-sanctioned under US Club Soccer and is dedicated to creating a strong, professionally managed and standards based league in Iowa.
+CDL (4th tier boys/3rd tier girls) - https://clubdevelopmentleague.com/The Club Development League (CDL) is a competitive state-wide player development soccer league for 13U through 19U players.
+The CDL is fully-sanctioned under US Club Soccer and dedicated to creating a strong, professionally managed and standards based league in Iowa.
 Member clubs determine league organization, standards, programming and the annual calendar.

 • National Program (ECNL/GA) - players will be expected to travel through the year.
 Teams will play weekend league matches throughout the Midwest, with some games hosted locally.
 In addition to league play, teams will attend ECNL or GA national showcase events, as well as select regional or national events throughout the season.
 Travel schedules will vary by team, but families should anticipate regular out-of-state travel as part of competing at the national/elite level.

-Regional Program (ECNL-RL, Aspire, NewComp) - similar to the National/Elite program, players can expect consistent regional travel at this level.
+Regional Program (ECNL-RL, National 1 League) - similar to the National/Elite program, players can expect consistent regional travel at this level.
 Teams will play weekend league matches throughout the Midwest, with some games hosted locally.
 In addition to league play, teams will attend league showcase/playoff events, as well as other potential regional/national events throughout the season.
 Travel schedules will vary by team, but families should anticipate regular out-of-state travel as part of the regional/premier program.

 State Program (CDL) - players can expect to play league games throughout the state of Iowa, but most league travel will be local and limited to day trips.
 Teams will play in some select out-of-state tournaments, but most additional events will be local.